Repository Layout

 Root-level configuration:

-• pyproject.toml - Package metadata, dependencies, build config
+• pyproject.toml - Package metadata, dependencies, build configuration

 • Makefile - Development commands (make test, make docs, etc.)